GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 Since users expect fast load times, ensuring that this process is swift is essential for a smooth experience.
 Slow responses here can lead to frustration and poor user satisfaction.

-This dashboad is very similar to the login dashboard as it tracks the startup success rate and latency.
+This dashboard is very similar to the login dashboard as it tracks the startup success rate and latency.

 ### Description